YePpHa/UserProxy/README.md

 UserProxy
 ==============
 This library will make it possible to inject your userscript into the page and still have access to functions like GM_setValue, GM_getValue, GM_log and GM_xmlhttpRequest.

+This is useful for the changes made to Firefox 32+, which limits the unsafeWindow.
+So to maintain the same, old `unsafeWindow` you will have to inject your userscript into the page, where you don't have access to the GM api.
+What UserProxy does is that it maintains the old `unsafeWindow` while the userscript still have access to the GM api.

 How does it work?
 -----------------